-Indications for Degenerative Disc Disease Exercises
+Exercise for Disc Disease

 Degenerative disc disease is a normal spinal aging process that affects every adult on this planet to one extent or another.
 Most of us demonstrate mild to moderate disc desiccation by age 30 and many of use experience at least that amount much younger.

 Exercises are prescribed in an effort to be proactive and keep physical functionality intact.
 Statistics show that patients who become frightened of activity often escalate symptomatically, so care providers advise their patients that exercise may help.

 There is no denying that exercise therapy does help many patients.
 However, the reason behind this is not what doctors or most disc pain sufferers believe it to be.

 Remember, exercise will not help rehabilitate or repair degenerated discs.
 It will not decrease the size of herniated discs or help flat, dehydrated discs to regain their youthful characteristics.
 So, how do these exercises help provide pain relief?
 The answer is simple.